How Long Does Greek Yogurt Last?

 How Long Is Greek Yogurt Safe to Eat?

-“Yogurt is a soft food, which makes it “easier for mold to penetrate to other parts of the container.”
-(Conversely, this is why generally speaking, you can cut a piece of mold off a hunk of hard cheddar or Parm and still use it; it’s less likely that the mold has found its way to parts unknown in the cheese because it’s much harder.)
+“Yogurt is a soft food, which makes it easier for mold to penetrate to other parts of the container,” Miller says.
+(Conversely, this is why you can cut a piece of mold off a hunk of hard cheddar or parm and still use it; it’s less likely that the mold has found its way to parts unknown in this kind of cheese because it’s much harder.